NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Preliminaries

 For this paper, the most important property of standard arithmetic hyperbolic manifolds is that they contain a lot of finite volume hyperbolic $3$-manifolds as totally geodesic submanifolds.
 This can be done by diagonalizing the matrix $A$ and taking an indefinite $4\times 4$ submatrix.

-The above method of quadratic forms over number fields gives all even dimensional arithmetic hyperbolic manifolds (orbifolds).
-In odd dimension, there is another family of arithmetic hyperbolic manifolds (orbifolds), which are defined by (skew-Hermitian) quadratic forms over quaternion algebras.
-We do not give the definition of this family here.
-The readers can find a detailed definition in \cite{LM}.
+The above recipe using quadratic forms over number fields gives all even dimensional arithmetic hyperbolic manifolds (orbifolds).
+In any odd dimension, there is another family of arithmetic hyperbolic manifolds (orbifolds), which are defined by (skew-Hermitian) quadratic forms over quaternion algebras.
+We do not give the definition of this family here, and the readers can find a detailed definition in \cite{LM}.

 This family of arithmetic hyperbolic manifolds defined by quaternions also have a lot of finite volume hyperbolic $3$-manifolds as totally geodesic submanifolds.
 This can be done by diagonalizing the quadratic form over quaternions and taking a $2\times 2$ submatrix.
-This fact is also used in \cite{Ka}.
+Note that this fact is also used in \cite{Ka}.

-In dimension $7$, there is another way to construct arithmetic hyperbolic manifolds by using octonions.
-They are sporadic examples, and the author does not know whether these manifolds have totally geodesic (or $\pi_1$-injective) $3$-dimensional submanifolds.
-All the examples in this family are compact manifolds.
+In dimension $7$, there is the third way to construct arithmetic hyperbolic manifolds by using octonions.
+These are sporadic examples, and the author does not know whether these manifolds have totally geodesic (or $\pi_1$-injective) $3$-dimensional submanifolds.
+All examples in this family are compact manifolds.